 The friction over time will cause the nail polish to be more easily removed at a later date – around 2/3 days after it came into contact with the skin.

 I wouldn’t recommend this option for several reasons.

 - You are essentially leaving nail polish, and some nasty chemicals, may actually leech into the skin.
 This is not particularly good, and should be avoided where possible

 - Whilst you may believe it is in an area that cannot be seen, you’ll be surprised at how often I’ve been caught out with nail polish from the salon being on my skin and somebody else noticing the next day!

-By now, you know How To Remove Nail Polish From Skin, what you need and how to go about doing it.
+By now, you have multiple options to remove nail polish from your skin, what you need and how to go about doing it.

 Whilst you may be reading this whilst you are already in this situation, then hopefully I have been able to outline your options and to provide you with some things lying around your home to help you take action fast.